-Through interviews, the study highlighted the significance of partnership between family caregivers, policy implementers, and other stakeholders to support family caregivers.
-Some respondents suggest that all hands be on deck, as family and friends supporting family caregivers alone is not enough.
+Through interviews the study highlighted the significance of partnership between family caregivers, policy implementers and other stakeholders to support family caregivers.
+Explaining further, some respondents suggest all hands be on deck, as family and friends supporting family caregivers alone is not enough.
 Both government, community (clan heads, community leaders), and others (foundations) have a role to play.
 According to the support network's findings, religious organisations play a crucial role in mobilising resources, locating family carers, and efficiently distributing these resources.
-The study's results align with those of (Akpan-Idiok et al., 2020; Adedeji et al., 2022), highlighting the significance of cooperative obligations on the part of the state, non-governmental organisations, and other support groups.
-Partnering with family caregivers will help with the wide range of responsibilities that comes with caregiving (Gaugler, Potter, & Pruinelli, 2014).
+The study's results are in line with those of (Akpan-Idiok et al., 2020; Adedeji et al., 2022), which highlighted the significance of cooperative obligations on the part of the state, non-governmental organisations, and other support groups.

 In addition, the results of the current study strongly imply that if they choose to, the government is best placed to lead the effort to promote support for family caregivers.
 Some family caregivers, however, have little to no faith in the government, according to data gathered.
 Findings imply that public servants are corrupt and inaccessible.
 As a result, even if resources are made available, they will not be effectively distributed.
 It is still up for debate to what extent the government should get involved in helping carers.
 Some local officials claimed that although some individuals wish to donate, they are unsure if it will reach the intended recipients.
-Previous trust and transparency studies of the government of several countries focus on the need for more accountable and participatory government (Hosking, 2019; Mabillard & Pasquier, 2016).
-Nevertheless, people will not be sceptical of government assistance if there is trust in both the resource distribution and leadership modes.
+But maybe people won't be sceptical of government assistance if there is trust in both the resource distribution and leadership modes.
 Participants claimed that they do not see the money and that the money ends up in the hands of others.
-Per these discoveries, Lambert and Girgis (2017) state that trust is crucial to successful interventions.
-Caregivers must value caregiver support services for them to be effective.
-They must also believe the intervention is appropriate for the caregivers' circumstances and have faith in the people giving it (Lambert & Girgis, 2017).
+In accordance with these discoveries, Lambert and Girgis (2017) state that trust is a crucial component of successful interventions.
+Caregiver support services must be valued by caregivers for them to be effective.
+They must also believe the intervention is appropriate for the caregivers' circumstances and have faith in the people giving it (Lambert and Girgis, 2017).